Spontaneous Twin Symmetry Breaking: Minimal model with exact twin symmetry

-Eq.\,\eqref{finetuning} tells that the tuning of quartic coupling $\l_{\rm mix}$ in ultra-violet (UV) theory represents the tuning of Higgs quadratic coupling in the IR theory.
-Order of tuning is alleviated by the factor of $\beta$, but is basically ${\cal O}(m_h^2/f^2)$.
+However, the Eq.\,\eqref{finetuning} tells that $\l_{\rm mix}$ needs to be very close to $\beta/2$ (remind that $\kappa = \lambda_{\rm mix}/\beta$).
+Since there is no reason for this relation, it should be regarded as a tuning.\footnote{ The tuning of quartic coupling $\l_{\rm mix}$ in ultra-violet (UV) theory represents the tuning of Higgs quadratic coupling in the IR theory as can be seen in Eq.\,\eqref{matching}.} The order of tuning is alleviated by the factor of $\beta$ compared to other twin Higgs scenarios, but is basically ${\cal O}(m_h^2/f^2)$.
 For the theory to be natural, the scale $f$ should not be very far away from the weak scale.
-However, the prediction of the minimal model is $f \simeq 10^{10}\,\GeV$\,\cite{Buttazzo:2013uya}, so it is very unnatural.
+In the next section, we will discuss one example to make $f$ low.